 However, I could not help but constantly remind myself that we were paying USD1,500 a night for it and that was when I felt uncomfortable.
 For this price I expected to be spoiled the same way Aman, Six Senses or Soneva spoil their guests.
 I may have been expecting a lot, but then again, this is what places of similar price and cache provide, so why would Lizard Island not do the same?
 The value for money equation was just off for me and this is one of those cases where I would not recommend the resort unless money really is no issue and you never check the bill.
 In that case, you probably can truly spoil yourself with off-menu Cellar List wines, private diving charters, a stay at The Pavilion or the Villa and private beach dinners every night.

 If you are not that kind of person, I can think of several uber-luxury properties across Asia and the Pacific that offer much better value with the same beauty of Lizard Island at lower or equal price.
-Properties like Saffire in Tasmania’s Wineglass Bay, Soneva Kiri in Thailand (here is my review Soneva Kiri), Six Senses in any of their Asian destinations like the Maldives, Aman resorts anywhere in the region from Sri Lanka to Beijing, Nihiwatu on Sumba Island (see my full review here), Qualia on Hamilton Island, and fantastic honeymoon destinations in Asia like Song Saa or Iniala in Phuket.
+Properties like Saffire Freycinet in Tasmania’s Wineglass Bay, Soneva Kiri in Thailand (here is my review Soneva Kiri), Six Senses in any of their Asian destinations like the Maldives, Aman resorts anywhere in the region from Sri Lanka to Beijing, Nihiwatu on Sumba Island (see my full review here), Qualia on Hamilton Island, and fantastic honeymoon destinations in Asia like Song Saa or Iniala in Phuket.